andreilisun/Circular-Layout/README.md

 ```

 ### Programmatically
-Have a look at sample.
+Have a look at the [sample](https://github.com/andreilisun/Circular-Layout/tree/master/sample/src/main).

 ## License
 ```